ww9/news/README.md

   └📰 page3.html
 ```

-The generated HTML looks like this by default:
+That's it!
+No database, no configuration files, no HTTP server, no ads, no tracking and no javascript.
+Everything is stored in the HTML files which look like this:

 ![screenshot](feed/screenshot.png)

 ### Usage

-Run `news`

-It creates `📂news` directory containing `📰index.html` file which you should edit with your own RSS/Atom feed sources.
+Running `news` creates `📂news` directory containing a sample `📰index.html` file which you should edit with your own RSS/Atom feed sources.

-Every 10 minutes it fetches items from your feeds and saves what's new to `📰index.html`.
+Every 10 minutes it fetches news from your feeds and saves what's fresh to `📰index.html`.

 When `📰index.html` grows large (1000 items by default), the oldest 500 items are moved to `📰page2.html`.

-That's it.
-No database, no configuration files, no HTTP server, no ads, no tracking and no javascript.

 `📂news` can reside in Google Drive or Dropbox for easy access everywhere.
 This is how I use it: